internet safety week

 Internet Security Week – Edition No. 93

-In issue #93 of Internet Security Week, malware now spreads in fake Adobe packages, new invisible dangers in source code, cyberattack on GoDaddy, and more.
+In Edition No. 93 of Internet Security Week, Malware now spreads on Fake Adobe packages, new invisible dangers in the source code, cyber attack to Godaddy and more.

 News

-Security flaws in Philips medical products open a loophole for criminals
+Safety failures in Philips medical products open gap for criminals

-Emotet now spreads via fake Adobe Windows App Installer packages
+Emotet now spreads through Fake Packages of Adobe Windows App Installer

-The Emotet malware is now distributed via malicious Windows App Installer packages that pretend to be Adobe PDF software.
-Emotet is a notorious malware infection that spreads via phishing emails and malicious attachments.
+Emotet malware is now distributed through malicious Windows App installer packages that pretend to be Adobe PDF software.
+Emotet is a notorious malware infection that spreads through phishing emails and malicious attachments.

-Implementing 'cybersecurity first' is enabling the essentials of a business, experts reveal
+Implementing 'cybersecurity in the first place' is to enable the essentials of a business, reveal experts

-For many years, cybersecurity has been described as an area that develops defenses around what is already defined, fixes vulnerabilities and deals with cyber attacks.
-However, this is an old definition and although it is still practiced by many companies, it needs to change.
+For many years, cybersecurity has been described as an area that develops defenses around what is already defined, corrects vulnerability and deals with cyber attacks.
+However, this is an old definition and although it is still practiced by many company, it needs to change.

 By Guilherme Petry in The Hack

-In the world of cybercrime, ransomware seems to have become a kind of “black hole”, into which all varieties of cyber threats are attracted, in an interconnected system of threats, the end of which cannot yet be seen.
+In the universe of cybercrime, ransomware seems to have become a kind of "black hole", to which all the variety of cyber threats is attracted to an interconnected threat system, the end of which cannot yet glimpse.

-Cambridge researchers describe the Trojan Source method for inserting hidden implants into the source code.
+Cambridge researchers describe the Trojan Source method to insert hidden implants into the source code.

 When is blocking websites in the company recommended?

-When this type of question arises for business owners and/or managers, it is most likely because the recommended time to block websites in the company has arrived.
+When this type of questioning is presented to entrepreneurs and/or managers, it is most likely to be the recommended time to block websites at the company has arrived.

-Internet hosting provider GoDaddy has revealed that it suffered a cyber attack that resulted in the data of 1.2 million customers and users being leaked.
+The internet hosting supplier, Godaddy, revealed that it has suffered a cyber attack that resulted in the leakage of data from 1.2 million customers and users.

 By Guilherme Petry in The Hack

-Phishing criminals quickly began exploiting the emergence of the Omicron COVID-19 variant and are now using it as bait in their malicious email campaigns.
+Phishing criminals quickly began exploring the emergence of the omicron covid-19 variant and now use it as bait in their malicious email campaigns.

-Cybercriminals increase the price of data rescues if the company has insurance
+Cybercriminals increase data redemption price if the company has insurance

-Among the various questions surrounding ransomware attacks, one of the most constant is the ransom amount — how much criminals intend to charge for the release of compromised systems.
+Among the various issues involving ransomware attacks, one of the most constant is about the rescue value - what amount the criminals intend to charge for the release of committed systems.

 Live